Sex & Power: How to Do It Right

 Even if you consent to a sexual act, and have planned the scene together, you can change your mind any time if you feel uncomfortable.

-However, the words ‘no’ and ‘stop’ can be part of your regular power play – this is where a safe word comes in.
+However, the words ‘no’ and ‘stop’ can be part of your regular power exchange – this is where a safe word comes in.

 Your safe word is a word you have both selected beforehand, with the understanding that saying this word during your power play means that the activity must immediately stop.